MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/camera-status-unhealthy.md

 ## Symptoms

 In the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), the **Camera** signal of a Microsoft Teams Rooms (MTR) device is shown as **Unhealthy**.
-Additionally, users experience the following issues during a Teams meeting:
+Users also experience the following issues during a Teams meeting:

 - The camera icon on the room console is unavailable.
 - The video of in-room participants is unavailable to remote participants.